brain-bzh/efficient-deep-learning/README.md

    2. **Student's presentation** of short project - exploring hyper parameters on a fixed architecture
    3. [Course](cours2.pdf) - Quantifying Deep neural networks
    4. [Practical session](lab2.md) - quantification on a small convolutional network
-   5. Long project 1 - MicroNet Challenge
+   5. Long project
 3. Pruning
    1. **Short evaluation** on Quantification
    2. [Course](cours3.pdf) - Pruning Deep neural networks
    3. [Practical session](lab3.md) - pruning on a small convolutional network.
-   4. Long project 2 - MicroNet Challenge
+   4. Long project
 4. Factorization
    1. **Short evaluation** on Pruning
-   2. **Student's presentation** on current work on MicroNet
+   2. **Student's presentation** on current work on Long Project
    3. [Course](cours4.pdf) - Factorizing Deep neural networks
    4. Practical session - factorizing a small convolutional network
-   5. Long Project 3 - MicroNet Challenge
+   5. Long Project
 5. Factorisation - Part 2 - Operators and Architectures
    1. [Course](cours5.pdf) - Factorization Pt2, alternative operators and efficient architectures
-   2. Long Project 5 - MicroNet Challenge
+   2. Long Project
 6. Distillation
    1. **Short evaluation** on Factorization Pt1 and Pt2 and previous courses
    2. [Course](cours6.pdf) - Distillation of knowledge and features between neural networks
-   3. Long Project 4 - MicroNet Challenge
+   3. Long Project

 7. Embedded Software and Hardware for Deep Learning
    1. **Short evaluation** on Distillation
    2. Course - Embedded Software and Hardware for Deep Learning
-   3. Long Project 6 - MicroNet Challenge
+   3. Long Project
 8. Final Session
    1. **Short evaluation** on embedded software and hardware for Deep Learning
-   2. Long Project 7 - MicroNet Challenge
+   2. Long Project
-   3. **Student's presentation** - Final results on MicroNet
+   3. **Student's presentation** - Final presentation on Long Project

+What is expected for the Long Project
+--
+Short version : **Exploration of the accuracy / complexity tradeoff**

+Long version : this course is mostly based on the long project, and you have a lot of freedom, which we expect you to use.
+The overarching goal is to explore the tradeoff between the performances of neural networks (= Accuracy on the test set) and complexity.
+Complexity can be either computational complexity (number of arithmetic operations), or memory complexity (memory size necessary to use the network).

+We encourage students to get creative and test combinations of the various ideas that we present.
+Starting from the end of Session 1, you already have enough knowledge to explore the tradeoff between architecture, number of parameters, and accuracy.
+Then, we study new notions that open new avenues to explore this tradeoff : quantization, pruning, factorization, distillation.
+In session 7, you'll have a deeper insight on how to thing about specific software or hardware architecture in order to fully exploit all the optimizations that can be done.

 Evaluation in this course
 --